 Within the first year, you can lose up to 25% of bone mass in that area.

-This is one of the biggest reasons dentists recommend solutions like:
+This is one of the biggest reasons dentists recommend dental implants in Marysville, as they help preserve bone and maintain jaw strength.

 3. Increased Risk of Tooth Decay and Gum Disease